geom3trik/tuix/README.md

 The last line inside of main starts the application main loop.

 You can run this example with: ```cargo run --example hello_gui```

+## Styling the widgets

+Tuix uses a subset of CSS to style entities.

 ## Creating your own widgets